 For compatibility with toplevel phrases (chapter 9) and with Caml Light, an optional;; is allowed after each definition in a structure.
 The;; has no semantic meaning.
-Also for compatibility,;; expr is allowed as a component of a structure, meaning $let{-} = expr$, i.e. evaluate expr for its side-effects.
+Also for compatibility, expr;; is allowed as a component of a structure, meaning $let = expr$ , i.e. evaluate expr for its side-effects.
+In this case, the;; of the previous component is not optional.